LT Introduction

 Lt Plugs

-Zantiks Z2S top box: the unit's 12V power supply is in the top left; below this is the sound card (flat USB) and camera (round cable with blue connector) cables; directly below these is the ethernet cable.
+Zantiks Z2S top box: the unit's 12V power supply is in the top left; below this is the sound card (round cable) and camera (flat USB with blue connector) cables; directly below these is the ethernet cable.
 On the lower right is the HDMI cable for the built in screen and below this is the speaker's cable.CN3B on the upper board houses the overhead lights cable; CN1 on the lower board houses the power supply the IR light.

 1. If the HMDI and power cables were not attached to the screen during assembly, do this step now.